Despite vision loss, Lawrence trumpeter rocks the tournament

 Nathanael is an accomplished trumpeter in the Lawrence high school band.
 He's never let his limitations stop him from hitting the high notes in life.

-"He's the rising tide that lifts all boats," says Band Director Loren Fields.
+"He's the rising tide that lifts all boats," said band director Loren Fields.
 "If you think you've had a bad day, just knowing this wonderful young gentleman puts things in perspective."

 Nathanael's visual limitations stop him from reading sheet music, so he memorizes all the songs his band plays.